Gavin Rossdale: Bush

-In 1992, Rossdale established the grunge band Bush, initially known as Future Primitive.
-A baritone, Rossdale became the band's vocalist and rhythm guitarist after befriending lead guitarist Nigel Pulsford in November 1991.
+In 1992, Rossdale established the grunge band Bush, which was initially known as Future Primitive.
+Rossdale became the band's vocalist and rhythm guitarist after befriending lead guitarist Nigel Pulsford in November 1991.
 Their debut album, Sixteen Stone (1994), was a huge commercial success.

 Bush's follow-up albums include Razorblade Suitcase, Deconstructed, The Science of Things, and Golden State.
 Each had commercial success, making Bush one of the best-selling rock groups of the 1990s.
-Although the band reached superstar status in the US, they failed to have much impact in the UK.
+Although the band reached superstar status in the US, they were considerably less successful in their native UK.
 The main exception to this was the UK chart success of the album Razorblade Suitcase (number 4) and its single "Swallowed" (number 7).
 A change in record labels and management did not bode well for the band, who disbanded in 2002.

 On 21 June 2010, it was announced that Bush would return and planned to release a new album.
 The Sea of Memories was released on 13 September 2011.
 Bush have since released five more albums: Man on the Run in 2014, Black and White Rainbows in 2017, The Kingdom in 2020, The Art of Survival in 2022 and I Beat Loneliness in 2025.

 Other projects

 Rossdale appeared in Blue Man Group's "The Current" and is featured in its video.
 This song was used in the ending credits of Terminator 3: Rise of the Machines.

 In 2004, after Bush had been on hiatus for two years, Rossdale formed Institute.
-Their album, Distort Yourself, released on 13 September 2005 achieved moderate success and the single "Bullet Proof Skin" was used in the motion picture Stealth.
+Their album, Distort Yourself, released 13 September 2005, achieved moderate success and the single "Bullet Proof Skin" was used in the motion picture Stealth.
 In an interview published in November 2008, Rossdale noted that the Institute record was, "for all intents and purposes, a solo record.
 It was just a bad marketing decision to call it something else."